Constitutional Court Procedure Act

 The motion under the preceding Paragraph must set out the interests concerned in writing.

-Paragraph 3 of the preceding Article shall apply mutatis mutandis when a person or an association, other than the parties, as permitted by a court ruling, submit expert opinion or information.
+Paragraph 3 of the preceding Article shall apply mutatis mutandis when a third-party person or association submit expert opinion or information as permitted by a court order.

-A person, an authority, or an association, other than the parties, who is permitted by a court ruling to submit expert opinion or information must appoint agents.
+A third-party person, authority, or association who is permitted by a court order to submit expert opinion or information must appoint an agent.
 The provisions of Article 8 shall govern the qualifications and number of such agents.

 In the case that the expert opinion or information submitted by the person, authority or association under in Paragraph 1 is cited by a party, it shall be regarded as the citing party's own statement.